Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 You can’t go wrong with a meal at Cinnamon’s!
 They have the best guava chiffon pancakes in all of Waikiki and Kailua.

-They serve breakfast all day long and it’s a great place to go before or after a morning at either Lanikai Beach or Waikiki Beach.
+They serve breakfast all day long, and it’s a great place to go before or after a morning at either Lanikai Beach or Waikiki Beach.

 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
-They are super easy, affordable, AND guarantee that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+They are super easy and affordable AND guarantee that I’ll be in some photos.
+You can get $25 off if you book through this link.

 6. Try Outrigger Canoe Surfing